 - b.
 Recent Variant Public Pension Legislation.
-Two items of 1997-2007 pension legislation are potentially at variance with the principle to some degree: - 1.
+Three items of 1997-2008 pension legislation are potentially at variance with the principle to some degree: - 1.
 In 1997, the prior actuarial equivalent early (pre-age 55) retirement reduction for the State Patrol Retirement Plan was replaced by a subsidized reduction factor (Laws 1997, Ch.
 233, Art.
 1, Sec.
 32). - 2.
-In 1999, for the State Patrol Retirement Plan, the MSRS State Correctional Employees Retirement Plan (MSRS-Correctional), and the PERA Police and Fire Retirement Plan (PERA-P&F), the early c.
-Policy Analysis and Discussion.
-The 1995-1996 Principle indicates that early retirement should not be subsidized by the public pension plan other than as part of an appropriately designed early retirement incentive and that early retirement benefits should be actuarially reduced.
-The 1995-1996 Principle was a slight modification of the 1980 Principles, which indicated that retirement benefits should be reduced on an actuarially equivalent basis for retirement at an age earlier than the normal retirement age, except for retirement by long service (30 years) employees at age 62.
-That long service early retirement eligibility was first authorized by the Legislature in 1973.

-(pre-age 55) retirement reduction was subsidized, with the MSRS-Correctional reduction factor changed from an actuarial equivalency reduction and with the State Patrol Retirement Plan and PERA-P&F reduction factor both further subsidized (Laws 1999, Ch.
+In 1999, for the State Patrol Retirement Plan, the MSRS State Correctional Employees Retirement Plan (MSRS-Correctional), and the PERA Police and Fire Retirement Plan (PERA-P&F), the early (pre-age 55) retirement reduction was subsidized, with the MSRS-Correctional reduction factor changed from an actuarial equivalency reduction and with the State Patrol Retirement Plan and PERA-P&F reduction factor both further subsidized (Laws 1999, Ch.
 222, Art.
 13, Sec.
 5, and Art.
 14, Sec.
-1 and 3).
+1 and 3). - 3.
+In 2008, the exemption amount for reemployed annuitants covered by the Teachers Retirement Association (TRA) or by a first class city teacher retirement fund association was increased dramatically, from the Social Security earnings test amount (\$13,580 for ages under the Social Security full unreduced benefit receipt age in 2008) to \$46,000, consciously attempting to blur the line between employment and retirement and essentially permitting coincidental full-time employment and retirement benefit receipt (Laws 2008, Ch.
+349, Art.
+3, Sec.
+8, 10, and 12).

-The State Patrol Retirement Plan and PERA-P&F reduction factors are now so slight after the 1997 and 1999 changes that any further subsidization essentially would constitute resetting the normal retirement age for the two plans at age 50 rather than age 55.
+The State Patrol Retirement Plan and PERA-P&F early retirement reduction factors are so slight after the 1999 change that the only logical next step to provide a benefit increase would be to reset the normal retirement age for the two plans at age 50 rather than age 55.
+The expanded exemption amount from the application of reemployed annuitant earnings limitations for teacher retirement plans provides no encouragement for retirement at a predictable time and permits the receipt of pension benefits coincidentally while remaining a full-time employee or virtually a full-time employee.